StefH/ActExample/README.md

-# An example for "act" to run your GitHub Actions locally 🚀
+# Example for "act" to run your GitHub Actions locally 🚀

 ## 📦 Install act